sethsandaru/vue-form-builder/README.md

 Please visit this Repo's Wiki.

 ## Release notes
+- Version **1.4.0**:
+    - Refactored, the code is more easy to view & read.
+    - Able to extend a custom control.
+    - Able to run custom validation for custom control.
+    - Able to drag & drop element between rows in a Section.
+    - Fix some minor bugs.
 - Version **1.3.0**:
     - Milestone 3 released.
     - Able to validate the form.
     - Able to styling the label (bold, italic, underline).
-    - Able to set label position for Section (horizontal or vertical)
+    - Able to set control label position for Section (horizontal or vertical)
     - Fix some bugs
     - Constraints for some Hooks
     - APIs for Validate